 Unified Application for Internal Fellowships

 There is a single application form for fellowships run by the Division of Science.
 In mid January 2023 there will be a unified application portal available through which you will submit your proposal.
-The complete application was due on Feb 26, 2020.
+The complete application is due on March 2, 2021.
 No late applications will be accepted.
 Judging is underway.

 The unified application does not apply to the REU in the Materials Research Science and Engineering Center.

 Provost's Undergraduate Research Fund

 Applications for the Provost's Undergraduate Research Fund are due March 9th, 2023.

 Fellowships listed above are primarily or exclusively for research at Brandeis.